serock/pla-util/README.md

 ### Software
 The following library is required to build and run `pla-util`:

-* libpcap (version 1.9.1 is used during development)
+* libpcap (version 1.8.1 or higher is recommended; version 1.9.1 was used during development)

 ### Hardware
 During development, `pla-util` is tested with D-Link DHP-700AV adapters from a *D-Link DHP-701AV PowerLine AV2 2000 Gigabit Starter Kit*.